nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

-Use the `ItemNullableAttribute`, if the dictionary value or list item may be `null` (even if you wrote `T?` in your code, because the nullability information my not be available during validation!).
+Use the `ItemNullableAttribute`, if the dictionary value or list item may be `null` (even if you wrote `T?` in your code, because the nullability information may not be available during validation!).

 ## Enumeration value validation